watsonwu9/Macys-Test/README.md

 My Approach and Design Decision:

 - I design two classes, PWSQLiteManager and PWPhotoManager, to specifically handle CRUD operations for products, and storage or deletion of related product photos.
-Thus, my codes become more compact and easier to read.
+Thus, my codes become more compact and much easier to read.

-- Instead of storing photos as blob into the products table (this is generally a very bad design, of course), I choose to save them to the Documents directory and only their links into the products table.
+- Instead of storing photos as blob into the products table (this is generally a very bad design, of course), I choose to save them to the Documents directory and only their file links into the products table.

-- In MacysDB.sql, I create two tables, one ("products") for storing products and the other ("stores") for providing mock data about available stores.
-Mock data using JSON for the Product model is contained in the MockData.json file.
+- In MacysDB.sql, I create two tables, one ("products") for storing products and the other ("stores") for providing mock data about all the stores.
+Meanwhile, mock data using JSON for the Product model is contained in the MockData.json file.

 - I intentionally show only the regular price when the sale price is no less than the regular one.
 When a product is indeed on sale, I apply strikethrough effect onto the regular price label, and also red color to the sale price label for better visual appearance.